When you’re running a public site you should always turn off the

 False means you’ll never see

-errors generated by your site – everyone will just see your public error pages.
+errors generated by your site – everyone will instead see your public error

-You need to keep track of errors that occur in deployed sites, so Django can be
+pages.
+You need to keep track of errors that occur in deployed sites, so Django

 False, Django will email the users listed in the